-Getting a preapproval for a home loan is the first step in deciding if you can buy a home.
+Getting preapproved for a home loan is the first step in deciding if you can buy a home.
 Preapproval gets you ready for the home search and makes sure you’re able to buy a house when it’s time.

 If you want to know, “How do I get preapproved for a home loan?” or “Do I need to be preapproved before purchasing my home?”
 Then read on!
+This home loan preapproval guide will provide everything you need to know.
 We’ll show you how to begin working with a loan officer and real estate agent for preapproval.
 Plus we’ll go over the benefits that come with it.

 - Frequently Asked Questions

 - Working With a Good Real Estate Agent

 What is Home Loan Preapproval?